Joseph M. Reeves

-Joseph Mason "Bull" Reeves (November 20, 1872 – March 25, 1948) was an admiral in the United States Navy and an early and important supporter of U.S. Naval Aviation.
-Though a battleship officer during his early career, he became known as the "Father of Carrier Aviation" for his role in integrating aircraft carriers into the fleet as a major part of the Navy's attack capabilities.
+Joseph Mason "Bull" Reeves (20 November 1872 – 25 March 1948) was an admiral in the United States Navy and an early and important supporter of U.S. Naval Aviation.
+Though a battleship officer during his early career, he became known as the "Father of Carrier Aviation" for his role in integrating aircraft carriers into the fleet as a major part of the U.S. Navy's attack capabilities.

-Reeves retired in the mid-1930s but was recalled to active duty during World War II to serve in high-level staff positions within the Office of the Secretary of the Navy.
+Reeves retired in the mid-1930s but was recalled to active duty during World War II to serve in high-level staff positions within the Office of the United States Secretary of the Navy.
 He retired again in December 1946 with the rank of full admiral.

-Early life and career
+Biography

-Joseph Mason Reeves was born on November 20, 1872, in the village of Tampico, Illinois.
+Early life

-He received an appointment in 1890 to attend the United States Naval Academy, where he became a football hero.
-In addition to his on-field heroics, he is credited with the invention of the modern football helmet, which he had a shoemaker create for him after being told by a Navy doctor that another kick to his head could result in "instant insanity" or death.
-Reeves graduated from the academy in 1894.
+Joseph Mason Reeves was born on 20 November 1872 in the village of Tampico, Illinois.
+He received an appointment in 1890 to attend the United States Naval Academy in Annapolis, Maryland, where he became a football hero.
+In addition to his on-field heroics, he is credited with the invention of the modern football helmet, which he had a shoemaker create for him after being told by a U.S. Navy doctor that another kick to his head could result in "instant insanity" or death.
+Reeves graduated from the academy in June 1894.